top of page

 Overview

-According to the latest figures from the American Community Survey (2016), around 2.2 million (about 2%) U.S. homes heat primarily with wood and pellets.
-The 2015 Residential Energy Consumption Survey by the EIA estimates that an additional 9.3 million (about 8%) U.S. households used wood as a secondary heat source.
-California, New York, and Pennsylvania are the top three states for residential wood heat (in terms of number of households).
-However, Vermont, Maine, and Montana are home to the greatest percentage of households heating with wood at 16%, 10%, and 8% of all homes respectively.
+According to the latest figures from the American Community Survey, 5-Year Estimates (2024), around 1.7 million (about 1.4%) U.S. homes heat primarily with wood and pellets.
+The 2020 Residential Energy Consumption Survey by the EIA estimates that 2.25 million use wood for primary space heating and an additional 8.83 million (about 7%) U.S. households used wood as a secondary heat source.
+California (159,982), Pennsylvania (111,416), and New York (96,147) are the top three states for primary use of residential wood heat, in terms of number of households.
+However, Vermont, Maine, and Montana are home to the greatest percentage of households heating with wood at 12.5%, 8.8%, and 6.6% of all homes respectively.

 Background

 Since the U.S. Census Bureau started tracking primary heating fuel data in 1950, wood heating has had wide swings.
 Starting at 10% of the population in 1950, wood dropped to 1.3% of the population in 1970, an all-time low.
 By 1990, wood had climbed back to 3.9%, only to drop back to 1.6% in 2000.
 The use of wood then increased 34% between 2000 and 2010, making it the fastest growing heating fuel in the United States.
-In recent years, however, wood heat has begun to decline, falling 10% between 2011 and 2016.
-These trends could indicate that wood use is starting to level off at around 2% of US homes.
+In recent years, however, wood heat has begun to decline.
+A fall of 10% between 2011 and 2016 and a nearly 29% fall between 2016 and 2024 occurred in the share of households using wood as their primary heating fuel.